-A video can be posted on a company blog, embedded on a website, or shared with followers on social media.
-It also has the advantage of being able to go viral if it’s entertaining or educating.
+A video can be posted on a company blog, embedded on a website or shared with followers on social media.
+It also has the advantage of going viral, if it is entertaining or educational.

-Humans are visual creatures by nature, so it makes sense that visuals are the best way for us to process information and retain it for later use.
+Humans are naturally visual creatures, so it makes sense that visuals are the best way to process information and retain it for later use.

+Blog posts with videos receive 157% more search traffic than text-only blog posts.
 Video marketing can help you improve your search ranking results and SEO.
-When done write, it can help give you a boost among your competitors.
+When done right, it can help give you a boost among your competitors.

 - Use the right keywords and title.

-- Use the right description, tags, file name, file size, and file format.
+- Use the suitable description, tags, file name, file size, and file format.